LagooFran/LagooFran/README.md

 # Hi!
-Im Franco.
-Currently working on education and expanding my web portfolio.
+- 🙌 Currently working on education and expanding my web portfolio.
-Looking for oportunities to get experience in projects and developments.
+- ✍️ Looking for oportunities to get experience in projects and developments.
-Portfolio available in Github
+- 💻 Portfolio available in Github

 Knowledge in: